On this page:

 - Student Teachers are strongly advised not to engage in activities (e.g. employment, courses) which could interfere with the time and energy required to prepare lessons and effectively teach during their placements.
 Course conflicts with a field placement will not be grounds for an excused absence from the field.

-- DO NOT make plans to leave the city for 1 week (minimum) immediately after your placement - you may be required to make up days lost to illness or school closure.
+- DO NOT make plans to leave the city for 1 week (minimum) immediately after your placement - you may be required to make up days lost to illness or school closure, or to extend your placement in order to accommodate any required remaining evaluations.

 - Student Teachers are expected to attend school all day and be on time every day of their placement.

 - MATL and B.Ed. students are not permitted to participate in overnight field trips with their host school, without a thorough review of the context and circumstances by the ISA Office.

 - An effort is made to place students within reasonable traveling distance (defined as up to 1.5 hours of travel time each way by the assigned method of transportation) from their address as indicated on Minerva or within reasonable distance from the downtown McGill campus (since students must also be able to travel to campus during this term).
 However, circumstances vary, and this travel time cannot be guaranteed and may be beyond the 1.5 hours.
 Students must budget time and money for travel to and from their assigned school.
 For example, you may choose to seek access to a car, or you may need to purchase a transit pass for a different region.

 The following events may take place concurrently to a placement, and should be handled as follows: